David Beckham's son Cruz, 11, releases debut music single

-LONDON Cruz Beckham, the 11-year-old son of soccer star David Beckham and his fashion designer wife Victoria, launched his music career on Wednesday, releasing a song about Christmas for charity.
+LONDON (Reuters) - Cruz Beckham, the 11-year-old son of soccer star David Beckham and his fashion designer wife Victoria, launched his music career on Wednesday, releasing a song about Christmas for charity.

 Proceeds from his debut single “If Everyday Was Christmas” will go to the Global’s Make Some Noise charity, which supports projects for disadvantaged children and youths in Britain.